Dennis Wilshaw: Club career

-Wilshaw joined Wolverhampton Wanderers in March 1944 after being spotted playing for Packmoor Boys' Club in his youth where he scored ten goals in a 16–0 win.
-The war made guesting a common occurrence and so he played a game for Port Vale on 5 May 1945, a 6–0 Potteries derby thumping at the Victoria Ground.
-He began guesting at Harry Hibbs's Walsall and had an extended loan spell at the Third Division South side, making 82 appearances, scoring 31 goals, before returning to top flight Wolves in September 1948.
+Wilshaw joined Wolverhampton Wanderers in March 1944 after being spotted playing for Packmoor Boys' Club in his youth, where he scored ten goals in a 16–0 win.
+The war made guesting a common occurrence.
+So he played a game for Port Vale on 5 May 1945, a 6–0 Potteries derby thumping at the Victoria Ground.
+He began guesting at Harry Hibbs's Walsall.
+He had an extended loan spell at the Third Division South side, making 82 appearances and scoring 31 goals, before returning to top flight Wolves in September 1948.
 He built an effective partnership with Doug Lishman.
-During this time he also continued his education to become a qualified teacher.
+He also continued his education to become a qualified teacher during this time.
 He finished as the "Saddlers" top-scorer in 1946–47 with 21 goals in 39 games.
 He hit nine goals in 40 appearances in 1947–48, and also appeared at Fellows Park in the first few games of the 1948–49 campaign.

-He made his Wolves' debut on 12 March 1949, scoring a hat-trick over Newcastle United, and went on to score ten goals in eleven league games that season.
-However, he was not selected in the side that competed in the 1949 FA Cup Final against Leicester City at Wembley.
-Wolves went on to finish second in the league in 1949–50.
-However they struggled in the lower half of the table in 1950–51 and 1951–52.
+He made his Wolves debut on 12 March 1949, scoring a hat-trick over Newcastle United, and went on to score ten goals in eleven league games that season.
+However, he was not selected for the side that competed in the 1949 FA Cup final against Leicester City at Wembley.
+Wolves finished second in the league in 1949–50.
+However, they struggled in the lower half of the table in 1950–51 and 1951–52.